-- 1. BY MAY 15: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
+- 1. BY MAY 7: The Rank and Tenure Committee will hold an informal meeting with interested faculty to discuss the guidelines and the application process for tenure and promotion.
 The meeting will be held on a day when no classes are scheduled. - 2.
-BY SEPTEMBER 15: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of his/her intent to apply for promotion or tenure.
-The applicant should provide the Dean and the Academic Vice President with the names and addresses of those from whom outside letters should be solicited.
-The applicant will provide the dean with materials supporting professional activities and accomplishments to be sent to the outside referees.

-The Dean, in consultation with the head of the curriculum area, will formally contact the outside referees to solicit letters on behalf of the applicant.
-Upon confirmation of their willingness to write letters, the Dean will immediately send to the outside referees the applicant's materials supporting professional activities and accomplishments, along with the following materials:

-- a.
-Background information on Fairfield University - b.
-A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing, Business School, and the Graduate School of Education and Allied Professions. - c.
-Copy of the official Timetable and Guidelines for Tenure and Promotion. - d.
-Copy of the appropriate pages in the Faculty Handbook. - e.
-Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments.
+BY MAY 30: The applicant must notify the Dean and the head of the curriculum area (normally the department chair) of his/her intent to apply for promotion or tenure.
+Applicants will propose a list of five possible external reviewers, accompanied by (1) a short explanation of the applicant's relationship (if any) with the possible external reviewer, and (2) the contact information for each possible external reviewer.
+The Dean, in consultation with the head of the curriculum area, will select at least two external reviewers from the list provided by the applicant. - 3.
+By JULY 15: The Dean will ascertain the willingness of the external reviewers to provide a letter for the applicant and notify the applicant. - 4.
+By AUGUST 1: The applicant will provide the Dean with materials supporting professional activities and accomplishments to be sent to the external reviewers. - 5.
+By AUGUST 15: The Dean will formally contact the external reviewers to solicit letters on behalf of the applicant and send the applicants' materials supporting professional activities and accomplishments, along with the following materials: - 1.
+Background information on Fairfield University. - 2.
+A brief description of the Rank and Tenure Committee as a university committee with membership representing the College of Arts and Sciences, School of Nursing, School of Business, and the Graduate School of Education and Allied Professions. - 3.
+Copy of the official Timetable and Guidelines for Tenure and Promotion. - 4.
+Copy of the appropriate pages in the Faculty Handbook. - 5.
+Specific instructions to assess the professional activities and accomplishments of the applicant with qualitative comments. - 6.
+BY SEPTEMBER 15: The applicant will provide the appropriate faculty (normally within the department) with one copy of the dossier and supporting documentation.
+Dossiers and notebooks (3 ring binders) will not be returned, therefore, please put any original journal articles or papers, etc., with the supplementary materials. - 7.
+BY OCTOBER 15: Outside letters should be addressed to and received by the Dean.

-This does not preclude the applicant from contacting the referees him or herself.
-The Dean will request a reply addressed to him or herself by November 1.

-- 3. BY OCTOBER 1: The applicant will provide the appropriate faculty (normally within the department) with one copy of the dossier and supporting documentation.
-Dossiers and notebooks (3 ring binders) will not be returned, therefore, please put any original journal articles or papers, etc., with the supplementary materials. - 4.
-BY NOVEMBER 1: Outside letters should be addressed to and received by the Dean.
 The Dean shall provide copies to the head of the curriculum area.
 The applicant should check with the Dean to verify that the letters have been received.

-5. BY NOVEMBER 8: The appropriate faculty, normally those with rank at or above the rank sought by the applicant, should send nine (9) copies of their letter assessing the dossier directly to the office of the Academic Vice President.
+- 8. BY NOVEMBER 8: The appropriate faculty, normally those with rank at or above the rank sought by the applicant, should send nine (9) copies of their letter assessing the dossier directly to the office of the Dean. - 9.
+BY NOVEMBER 15: The head of the curriculum area should forward nine (9) copies of his/her letter, the applicant's dossier and supporting documentation to the Dean's office. - 10.
+BY DECEMBER 1: The applicant should supply eight (8) additional copies of the dossier only directly to the Office of the Senior Vice President for Academic Affairs.

-6. BY NOVEMBER 15:

-- a.
-The head of the curriculum area should forward nine (9) copies of his/her letter, the applicant's dossier and supporting documentation to the Dean's office. - b.
-The Office of the Academic Vice President will forward copies of the faculty letters to the Dean of the applicant's school.

-7. BY DECEMBER 1:
+11. BY DECEMBER 15: